Government Ownership of Banks

-In this paper, we investigate a neglected aspect of financial systems of many countries around the world: government ownership of banks.
-We assemble data which establish four findings.
-First, government ownership of banks is large and pervasive around the world.
-Second, such ownership is particularly significant in countries with low levels of per capita income, underdeveloped financial systems, interventionist and inefficient governments, and poor protection of property rights.
-Third, government ownership of banks is associated with slower subsequent financial development.
-Finally, government ownership of banks is associated with lower subsequent growth of per capita income, and in particular with lower growth of productivity rather than slower factor accumulation.
-This evidence is inconsistent with optimistic "development" theories of government ownership of banks common in the 1960s, but supports the more "political" theories of the effects of government ownership of firms.
+We assemble data on government ownership of banks around the world.
+The data show that such ownership is large and pervasive, and higher in countries with low levels of per capita income, backward financial systems, interventionist and inefficient governments, and poor protection of property rights.
+Higher government ownership of banks in 1970 is associated with slower subsequent financial development and lower growth of per capita income and productivity.
+This evidence supports 'political' theories of the effects of government ownership of firms.